isabella232/journeys.en/help/using/event/eventkey.md

 The key is the field or combination of fields is part of the event payload data and that will allow the system to identify the person associated to the event.
 The key can be, for example, the Experience Cloud ID, a CRM ID or an email address.

-If you plan to leverage data stored in the Unified Profile database, you must select, as the event key, information you defined as a profile's identity in the [Unified Profile Service](https://www.adobe.io/apis/cloudplatform/dataservices/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md).
+If you plan to leverage data stored in the Real-time Customer Profile database, you must select, as the event key, information you defined as a profile's identity in the [Real-time Customer Profile Service](https://www.adobe.io/apis/cloudplatform/dataservices/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md).

 It will allow the system to perform the reconciliation between the event and the individual's profile.
 If you select a schema that has a primary identity, then the **Key** and **Namespace** fields are pre-filled.
 If there is no identity defined, we select _identityMap > id_ as the primary key.
 Then you have to select a namespace and the key will be pre-filled (below the **Namespace** field) using _identityMap > id_.